FabianLins/Backdrop-Filter-Resize-Bug-Report/README.md

 If you resize a container with a backdrop-filter: blur propoerty if does not affect the area out of the window.
 It appeared on Chrome.
 Firefox did not have this issue.

+Versions:
+It appears in Version 112.0.5596.2 (Official Build) dev (arm64).
+It is already fixed in Version 113.0.5626.0 (Official Build) canary (arm64).

 Work around:
 Add a 0px blur effect.